FineUploader/react-fine-uploader/README.md

 import React from 'react'
 import ReactDOM from 'react-dom'

-import FileInput from 'react-fine-uploader/components/dropzone' import FineUploaderTraditional from 'react-fine-uploader'
+import FileInput from 'react-fine-uploader/dropzone' import FineUploaderTraditional from 'fine-uploader-wrappers'

 const uploader = new FineUploaderTraditional({
    options: {